-An amendment to the Higher Education Act of 1965 created the Historically Black Graduate Institutions (HBGI) Program.
-Tuition assistance and stipends are available to qualified students.
+In accordance with an amendment to the Higher Education Act of 1965 created the Historically Black Graduate Institutions (HBGI) Program, tuition assistance and stipends are available to qualified students.
 Find out more about the HBGI Program

 Completion of a Bachelor's degree with a minimum GPA of 3.0 on a 4.0 scale in the last 60 credit hours is preferred.
 An applicant is expected to possess the prerequisites for the intended area of study.
 If a deficiency exists, the necessary course work must be completed prior to the advancement to candidacy.